cutover-community

 There's no one-size-fits-all answer to how often you should test your disaster recovery plan.
 The optimal testing schedule depends on a multitude of considerations specific to your organization.
 Here's a disaster recovery testing checklist of things to consider:

-New systems, major upgrades, software patches, cloud migration projects, and other IT transformations create new points of failure and require that DR tests are validated to ensure they are still effective.
+3. Significant IT system changes: New systems, major upgrades, software patches, cloud migration projects, and other IT transformations require immediate DR test validation.

-The shorter the timeframe needed to recover, or RTO, and the less data loss that can be tolerated, or RPO, the more likely you need frequent testing to ensure your DR plan can consistently meet these recovery metrics.
+5. Recovery time objectives (RTOs) and recovery point objectives (RPOs): The shorter your required RTO and the less tolerable RPO, the more frequent testing is needed to ensure your DR plan consistently meet these recovery metrics.

 How often should you test your disaster recovery plan in different scenarios?